Frankly, I Expected More Moss

 May 30, 2014

-UConn/Storrs has changed so monumentally over the last two decades, parts of it are barely recognizable.
+UConn/Storrs has changed so monumentally over the last two decades, parts of it are barely recognizable to me.
 Heck, there are hotels and stores and a shopping district and even sort of a “downtown” now.
 Weird.

 But here’s the funny thing about that – the Mansfield area surrounding Storrs is pretty much still the same: forests and fields and cows and stonewalls.
-(Okay, 195 west of UConn is more developed, especially if you consider that Kathy John’s is now a Cumberland Farms.)
+(Okay, 195 west of UConn is more developed, especially if you consider that Kathy John’s is now a Cumberland Farms… if you consider that “development”.)
 East and South and north of campus are still pretty much the same as they’ve been forever.

 That is to say, even in 2014, if you were to come to campus via I-384/44/32/North Eagleville shortcut, you will still be amazed when the campus appears once emerging from the cows and the woods.

 Anyway, my point of this rambling is that there are still places like the Moss Sanctuary right next to the home of the 2014 National Champion basketball teams.
 “Teams” with an “s,” people.
 Shaboom-Shabazz.
 I love that kid.

 At the time of my visit, the Moss Sanctuary was one of the newest pieces of protected land in the state.
 While it seems to be overseen by fifty different organizations, it was christened as its current incarnation in June of 2011.
 Okay, maybe not “fifty” organizations, but just read this from Peter Marteka’s column about the property:

 In 2010, the town purchased the sanctuary from UConn to preserve its diverse habitats and to serve as a “village woods” with walking trails.
 The sanctuary had been an outdoor classroom for university and town programs.